danielpalme/ReportGenerator/src/Readme.txt

 4.6.5.0

+    * New: #364: Added addtional columns for branch coverage in summary
     * New: #367: Cobertura: Added support for cycolmatic complexity
     * Fix: #363: Fixed OpenCover file handling (not unique tracked methods)
     * Fix: #371: Fixed order of metrics